isigmund/OCRegisterUser/README.md

 remove tagline in theme

+check if OpenCloud db connection can be used (no duplication of db credentials)

 set group in config.php that is used for newly created users

 Activation.php touch up and translate